Security Onion

 What is Security Onion?

 Security Onion is a free and open-source Linux distribution designed for threat hunting, enterprise security monitoring, and log management.
-It provides a comprehensive platform for security professionals to monitor, analyze, and respond to potential security threats.
-With its robust features and user-friendly interface, Security Onion has become a popular choice among security teams and incident responders.
+It provides a comprehensive platform for security professionals to monitor, analyze, and respond to security threats in real-time.
+With its robust feature set and scalability, Security Onion has become a popular choice among security teams and incident response professionals.

 Main Features